NoroffFEU/workflow-repo-ca/README.md

 # Development Workflow Repository

 ## Overview
 This repository is designed to facilitate efficient development workflows using modern tools.
-It includes setups for linting, formatting, unit testing, and end-to-end (E2E) testing with ESLint, Prettier, Vitest, and Playwright, respectively.
+It includes setups for linting, formatting, unit testing, and end-to-end (E2E) testing with ESLint, Prettier, Vitest, and Playwright.

 ## How to Start